Get all your news in one place.

 On the subject of streaming, another feature that’s new on the Bravia 9 is the Amazon Prime Video Calibrated mode.
 While watching supported Prime Video content, the TV will collect data stored in the cloud to adjust the picture of your TV to suit the content being shown.
 We took this mode for a quick spin with the macho punch-up blockbuster Road House (the 2024 version, not the 1989 original) and we mostly like what’s on show.
 It appears to tweak the colours and lighting slightly to capture the grungy and dark atmosphere of the film, however, it can be turned off if you’d prefer to do without this feature.
 It’s worth noting that calibrated modes for Sony Pictures Core (formerly Bravia Core) and Netflix already exist on previous Sony models, and these modes also return on the Bravia 9.

-One thing that we aren’t as much of a fan of is how sluggish the set can feel at times.
+One thing that we aren’t as much of a fan of is how sluggish the set can feel at times; an issue that persists with our second sample of the Bravia 9.
 Despite Sony's super smart and powerful Bravia XR Processor running the show, we can’t help but feel that the settings menus and Google TV home screen could be a bit more responsive.
 Considering we spend quite a lot of time jumping in and out of the picture menu to fiddle with individual settings, it becomes a touch frustrating the more we test this TV.
-We don’t think it necessarily spoils the experience of using this TV entirely, though, and can likely be optimised via a software update.
+Interestingly, the Bravia 8 appears to handle the Google TV menus and settings pages much more fluidly.

 The Bravia 9 is also well equipped where wireless connectivity is concerned, with wi-fi and Bluetooth 5.3 with the LE codec supported, alongside Apple AirPlay, Apple HomeKit and Google Chromecast Built-in.

 Moving on to HDR support, the Bravia 9 sticks with the usual HDR10, Dolby Vision and HLG combo that we’ve come to expect from Sony.
-Once again HDR10+ is not supported, which is odd considering the new Prime Video Calibrated mode is a highlighted feature – Prime Video being practically the only streaming service to support the HDR10+ format.
+Once again, HDR10+ is not supported.
 However, Sony does include an IMAX Enhanced picture mode, which will work with the small selection of IMAX Enhanced content available on Disney Plus.

-Rounding things out is the new 70W 2.2.2 channel speaker system; Sony has attempted to emulate the actuator system found on its OLED models to continue the 'sound from the screen' experience.
-It’s not possible to vibrate the screen of a backlit TV in the same way as it does on the A80L and A95L, so Sony has cleverly addressed this issue by surrounding the screen with speakers.
+Rounding things out is the new 70W 2.2.2-channel speaker system.
+Sony has attempted to emulate the actuator system found on its OLED models to continue the 'sound from the screen' experience.
+It’s not possible to vibrate the screen of a backlit TV in the same way as it does on the Bravia 8 and A95L, so Sony has cleverly addressed this issue by surrounding the screen with speakers.
 This includes two front-facing 10W midrange drivers, two 5W tweeters built into the sides and – in an apparent first – two upward-firing 10W beam tweeters built into the top edge, which have a hand in delivering Dolby Atmos height effects.
-These are backed up by the dual 10W rear-mounted subwoofers.
+These are backed up by dual 10W rear-mounted subwoofers.

 Picture